anishaman6206/Descriptive-and-Predictive-sentiment-analysis-on-user-review-of-apps/README.md

-Project Title: Comparative Sentiment Analysis and Prediction Accuracy of App Reviews Using Machine Learning and Deep Learning
+Project Title: Comparing Sentiment Analysis and Prediction Accuracy of App Reviews Using Machine Learning and Deep Learning

 In this machine learning project, I compared two apps by analyzing their user reviews' sentiments and predicting sentiment accuracy using various ML and deep learning approaches.